 Clear Creek runs through the heart of Golden, offering scenic beauty, recreation, and a valuable natural resource all in one popular, sparkling package.
 Fishermen, kayakers, tubers, sunbathers, runners, bikers, skateboarders, walkers, gold-panners…almost everyone who lives in or visits Golden is drawn to the banks of this popular waterway and the Clear Creek Trail system that runs alongside it for one of the many recreational opportunities it affords.
 Clear Creek has also been the center of Golden’s commerce since the City was founded, providing a natural water source for Coors Brewery, and the center of many a gold miner’s hopes and dreams during the Gold Rush.
 Today, the Creek continues to be Golden’s central hub of activity.

 Status of Clear Creek: GREEN

-Clear Creek is at LEVEL GREEN indicating that is it open to all uses.
+Clear Creek is at LEVEL GREEN indicating that flows are moderate, use caution.

 Caution should always be exercised when recreating in or near the Creek.

 Look for colored flags along Clear Creek that correspond to the safety levels on the Creek Warning Flags sign.

 - Green Flag: Moderate Flows – Clear Creek is open to all uses.
 Please use regular caution in the creek

 - Yellow Flag: Moderate to High Flow – Not recommended for children under 18.
 Clear Creek is open to all uses.
 Please exercise heightened caution while in the creek.

 - Red Flag: High Flow – Clear Creek is closed for swimming and tubing.
 Only experienced kayakers and other vessels should be on the creek.
 Users should wear protective gear and be able to rescue themselves in the water.
 High caution should be used in the water.